| Main index | Section 3 | 日本語 | Deutsch | Options |

 The comparison function must return an integer less than, equal to, or greater than zero if the first argument is considered to be respectively less than, equal to, or greater than the second.

-The qsort_r() function behaves identically to qsort(), except that it takes an additional argument, thunk, which is passed unchanged as the first argument to function pointed to compar.
+The qsort_r() function behaves identically to qsort(), except that it takes an additional argument, thunk, which is passed unchanged as the last argument to function pointed to compar.
 This allows the comparison function to access additional data without using global variables, and thus qsort_r() is suitable for use in functions which must be reentrant.
 The qsort_b() function behaves identically to qsort(), except that it takes a block, rather than a function pointer.

 The algorithms implemented by qsort(), qsort_r(), and heapsort() are not stable, that is, if two members compare as equal, their order in the sorted array is undefined.
 The heapsort_b() function behaves identically to heapsort(), except that it takes a block, rather than a function pointer.
 The mergesort() algorithm is stable.
 The mergesort_b() function behaves identically to mergesort(), except that it takes a block, rather than a function pointer.